inaka/guidelines/README.md

 * Maintain [monthly meetings](MONTHLY-MEETINGS.md) with the CTO.
 * Maintain weekly meetings with all PMs and CTO to coordinate ops priorities.
 * Create memos for each ops/PM meeting and share them with all participants.
-* Write and maintain Disaster Recovery Plan documentation for all projects.
+* Write and maintain Internal Disaster Recovery Plan documentation for all projects.

 #### QA
 A QA team member is in charge of reviewing all of our systems before they reach the client hands.
 QA team provides warranties of functionality and usability for all the systems we build.